Asset: Fixed assets

 Also referred to as PP&E (property, plant and equipment), these are purchased for continued and long-term use to earn profit in a business.
-This group includes land, buildings, machinery, furniture, tools, IT equipment (e.g., laptops, software for long term use or more than a year that’s capitalized and amortized), and certain wasting resources (e.g., timberland and minerals).
+This group includes land, buildings, machinery, furniture, tools, IT equipment (e.g., laptops, software for long term use or more than a year that's capitalized and amortized), and certain wasting resources (e.g., timberland and minerals).
 They are written off against profits over their anticipated life by charging depreciation expenses (with exception of land assets).
 Accumulated depreciation is shown in the face of the balance sheet or in the notes.

 These are also called capital assets in management accounting.

-Asset Heavy Model vs Asset Light Model Company

-A company which invests too much of it capital in assets is called an asset heavy company.
-On the other hand, a company which operates with very few to no assets is called a light asset model.
-Sectors like manufacturing, medical, engineering and chemical comprise heavy asset model businesses, whereas digital businesses like AirBNB, Uber, Zomato etc. operate as light asset model businesses.
+Companies which invest a significant portion of their capital in assets are sometimes referred to as asset-heavy model companies.
+On the other hand, companies which operate with very few or no assets are called light asset model companies.
+Sectors such as manufacturing, medical, engineering and chemicals typically operate as heavy asset model businesses, whereas businesses primarily providing digital or intangible services typically operate as light asset model businesses.